TREASURERS TRUE TALK

 Sherrie’ McAllister, Treasurer

 All guidelines for the Tax deductible donations can be found in the IRS Publication 526.
-(These guidelines are for 2007 and may change in 2008.

 Here are some specific IRS guidelines written to give guidance to tax exempt organizations for various types gifts and amounts over $250.00;

 - Donors must have written substantiation from the charity for any charitable contribution of $250 or more.
 Although it is the donor’s responsibility to obtain written substantiation from the charity, you can assist donors by providing a written statement listing any cash contribution or describing any donated property.